puppetlabs/aws_resource_reaper/lambdas/ec2/README.md

 this template, you must first manually create an S3 bucket that contains the resources to copy across all regions.
 You will need to do this once per region;
 S3 resources can be read between accounts but not between regions for AWS Lambda.
+This only needs to be done one time for the administrative account.
+If new regions are added you can just perform step 3 and list the new region.

 1. Manually create an S3 bucket accessible from the administrative account.
 Zip up the two python reaper files, `reaper.py` and `hipchat_notifier.py` and place them in the bucket, naming them `reaper.zip` and `hipchat_notifier.zip`.

 2. From the administrative account, create a new stack set and use the `deploy_to_s3` template.
-An example Cloudwatch CLI invocation would look like:
+An example CLI invocation would look like:

 ```
 aws cloudformation create-stack-set --stack-set-name reaper-assets --template-body
 file://path/to/deploy_to_s3.yaml --capabilities CAPABILITY_IAM --parameters
-ParameterKey=OriginalS3Bucket,ParameterValue=MyBucketOfThings
+ParameterKey=OriginalS3Bucket,ParameterValue=reaperfiles
 ```

 3. Deploy stack-set-instances for this stack set, one per region in the administrative account.
 Check the Amazon documentation for the most up-to-date region list.

 ```
-aws cloudformation create-stack-instance --stack-set-name --accounts 123456789012
+aws cloudformation create-stack-instances --stack-set-name --accounts 123456789012
---regions us-west-1,us-west-2,eu-west-1 --capabilities CAPABILITY_IAM
+--regions "us-west-1" "us-west-2" "eu-west-1" ...
 ```

 #### deploy_reaper Cloudformation template

 After the resources for the reaper have been distributed, you can use the `deploy_reaper` Cloudformation template to deploy the reaper into an account.
+That template can be found in the folder lambdas/ec2/ in this repository.

+The template has five parameters it uses when creating a stack set.
+They are listed below along with their default values (parameters are case sensitive):

+1. HIPCHATTOKEN=none
+2. HIPCHATROOMID=none
+3. TerminatorRate=rate(1 hour)
+4. LIVEMODE=FALSE
+5. S3BucketPrefix=ec2-reaper

-In order to deploy the reaper, you must supply `HIPCHATTOKEN` and `HIPCHATROOMID` parameter values for the `hipchat_notifier` Lambda to communicate to the Hipchat room.
-You should also supply the `S3BucketPrefix` you used from the `deploy_to_s3` Cloudformation template.
+In order to deploy the reaper you must supply `HIPCHATTOKEN` and `HIPCHATROOMID` parameter values for the `hipchat_notifier` Lambda to communicate to the Hipchat room.
+Setting LIVEMODE to TRUE will enable the reaper to terminate instances immediately upon stack instance deployment.
+The TerminatorRate and S3BucketPrefix values can be left as is, and shouldn't ever need set explicitly

+You will need to follow the steps below for each account you are deploying the reaper into.

 1. First, create a stack set representing the account you wish to run the reaper in.

 ```
 aws cloudformation create-stack-set --stack-set-name reaper-aws-account --template-body
 file://path/to/deploy_reaper.yaml --capabilities CAPABILITY_IAM --parameters
-ParameterKey=HIPCHATROOMID,ParameterValue=1234567 ...
+ParameterKey=HIPCHATROOMID,ParameterValue=1234567 ParameterKey=HIPCHATTOKEN,ParameterValue=Token ...
 ```

 2. Deploy the reaper into the account.

 ```
 aws cloudformation create-stack-instances --stack-set-name reaper-aws-account --accounts
-098765432109 --regions us-west-1,us-west-2,eu-west-1 --capabilities CAPABILITY_IAM
+098765432109 --regions "us-west-1" "us-west-2" "eu-west-1" ...
 ```

 ### Turning the Reaper On

-Don't fear the Reaper is turned on after the stack instances are created; they will not reap anything unless the environment variable `LIVE_MODE` is set to `true`.
+Don't fear the Reaper is turned on after the stack instances are created; they will not reap anything unless the environment variable `LIVEMODE` is set to `TRUE`.
 It will only report what it would have done to Hipchat.

 When the time comes to activate the Reaper, update the parameter value `LIVEMODE` to